CSSSR/helm-deno/README.md

 helm deno template my-release chart-name/
 ```

-## Use cases
+## Benefits

 We have written this plugin because we wasn't happy with default helm's templates system: Go templates.
 There is some of things which wasn't possible with it or was too complex to deal with.

 **Working with data structures, not templates.** Programming languages are much more suitable for working with data such as kubernetes objects.
 And using functions instead of `define` and `template` is so much simpler.

 **Modules.** Deno has a big set of [standard](https://deno.land/std) and [third-party](https://deno.land/x) modules.
 Publishing your own modules is as easy as pushing file to git repository or serving static files.

 **Type System and static analysis.** Types for your chart values is a good documentaion which is always up-to-date.
 You are also safe from errors like typos and using variables that do not exist.

 **Ability to work with file system and network.** You can replace kubernetes operators or helm plugins with just a function.
 For example, decode a sops-encrypted file or fetch secrets from Hashicorp Vault.

 ## Current limitations